top of page

 • Schedules are subject to change.
 Changes to the schedule will be communicated to students in a timely manner by the instructor or one of UMA’s team members.

-LEARNING OUTCOME: Upon completing this course, students will have demonstrated an empowered understanding of electronic music history and its relation to their practice.
-Students will gain strategies to support their creative processes and practices.
+LEARNING OUTCOME: Upon completing this course, students will demonstrate an expanded understanding of electronic music history and its relationship to their practice, while learning strategies to support their creative process and development.

 LEARNING OBJECTIVES: